 \subsection{Posterior Averaging for Predictive Uncertainty}

-\revision{Variational learning naturally allows for improved predictive uncertainties, \revision{because Monte-Carlo samples from the learned posterior can be averaged to estimate the predictive posterior.} Unlike other BDL methods, no postprocessing or model architecture changes are required for this.} \revision{In the following, we compare IVON to} Bayes-by-Backprop \revision{(BBB)}, MC Dropout, SWAG and deep ensembles~\citep{LaPrBl17} \revision{in in-domain and out-of-domain (OOD) settings.} We report common metrics from existing benchmarks~\citep{LiLi18, SnOv19}.
-Further details on the experimental setup can be found in~\Cref{app:hyp-bdl}.
+\revision{Variational learning naturally allows for improved predictive uncertainties, \revision{because we can average predictions of several $\vparam$ sampled from the posterior.} Unlike other Bayesian Deep Learning (BDL) methods, no postprocessing or model architecture changes are required for this.} \revision{In the following, we compare IVON to AdamW, SGD,} Bayes-by-Backprop \revision{(BBB)}, linearized last-layer Laplace (referred to as Laplace), MC Dropout (referred to as MC-D), SWAG\revision{, VOGN} and deep ensembles~\citep{LaPrBl17}.~We consider both in-domain and out-of-domain (OOD) settings.
+We report common metrics from existing benchmarks~\citep{LiLi18, SnOv19}.
+Further details on the experimental setup are in~\Cref{app:hyp-bdl}.